kaputejaswini1504-ctrl/student-performance-project/README.md

 - Seaborn
 - Jupyter Notebook

-## Files
+## Files in this Repository
 - studentperformance.ipynb → Main analysis notebook
-- StudentsPerformance.csv → Dataset
+- StudentsPerformance.csv → Dataset used for analysis

 ## Objective
-To analyze how different factors affect student scores.
+To analyze the impact of different factors such as gender, parental education, lunch type, and test preparation course on students' math, reading, and writing scores.

+## Key Insights
+- Performance differences based on gender
+- Effect of test preparation course
+- Influence of parental education
+- Relationship between reading, writing, and math scores